LLnCSoftware/mserve/examples/04routing/04routing.md

 match.q - An mserve plugin implementing a dispatch algorithm (actually the same as the included "match" algorithm, but displays the name "match-plugin" on startup).
-TODO: But it is not, it uses sysmbols insgtead of dates?

 ## How it Works

-### Plugin Environment

- - A given plugin can generally only be used by a program that has been specifically designed to accommodate it.
-TODO: What do you mean by this?
-Why would you say this?
-I could have a catchall servant and a special servant for queries that are entirely about year 2025, another for 2024, etc. What would need to be specifically designed to accommodate what?
- - Accommodation is usually provided as particular global variables that are intended to be overwritten by the plugin.
-TODO: Not clear to me.
-Perhaps say "see section X for an example of accommodating a foo to a bar so that baz will happen.
- - Accommodation may also include particular global variables intended to be used by the plugin.
-TODO: to permiatierizer the behvaior of the routing / dispatching?
-Add a "for example"?

-In the case of match.q and mserve\_np.q:

- - The following global variables are intended to be overwritten:
-   - **string "algo"**     - provides the name of the dispatch algorithm displayed on startup
-   - **function "check"**  - provides the algorithm itself

- - The following global variables are intended to be used:
-   - **function "getArguments"** - parses specified command, always interpreting symbols as literals, not variables and rejecting expressions that contain functions or function evaluation in their arguments.
-   - **dictionary "h"**        - maps each handle to the list of queries pending on that handle.
-   - **dictionary "hroute"**   - maps each handle to its last routing symbol.
-   - **dictionary "hidle"**    - maps each handle to its idle timestamp (when last query finished).
-   - **timestamp "nextCheck"** - schedules a call to "check" at the specified time (+infinity 0Wp to surpress)
-   - **function "addMs"**      - adds milliseconds to a timestamp.

-TODO: 1: **used** by whom to do what?
-2: Are these vars about this one specific plugin or vars that all plugins will need to use?
-No idea.
-(Perhaps I'm reading too fast?)

-### Understanding match.q

-The algorithm can be briefly described as follows:
-1. Attempt to send query to a servant with the same routing symbol.
-2. If some servant has the same routing symbol but is busy, do nothing (wait for it to finish).
-3. Otherwise, attempt to send query to a servant without a routing symbol (or expired routing symbol.)
-4. Otherwise, set "nextCheck" to request a call on the timer (wait for some routing symbol to expire).

-The algorithm is installed as the "check" function of mserve\_np.q which is called:
-1. When a query is received from a client
-2. When a response is received from a servant
-3. On a timer tick that finds the "nextCheck" timestamp in the past.

-This algorithm attempts to keep api requests with the same routing symbol on the same server.
-In order to do that it may:
-1. Not dispatch requests in the order they are received.
-2. Make requests wait for a server with their route even when another server is available.
-3. Once all servers have been assigned a route, make any requests for additional routes, wait some server's route to expire.

-It still finishes each batch of requests in about 1/3 the time of the "even" algorithm, because most requests run with a warm cache.

-## To Do and Observe
+To provide a dispatch plugin you would:

+- Write a new "q-file" (in our example "match.q") which defines two global variables
+  - check: function implementing your new dispatch algorithm
+  - algo:  provides a name for your algorithm which is displayed on the console at startup

+- Include your filename in the MSERVE\_PLUGINS environment variable when starting mserve\_np.q
+  - for example:  'MSERVE\_PLUGINS="match.q" q mserve\_np.q 2 servant.q'

+### The "check" function

+- The check function takes no arguments and returns no value.
+- The check function examines the enqueued queries, and attempts to match some query with an available server.
+- If successful, it calls the "send\_query" function, providing the server handle and query id as arguments.

+### Resources available in mserve\_np.q

+- **getArguments** - function which parses specified command, which must be the invocation of a user-defined function, always interpreting symbols in arguments as literals, not variables; and rejecting function evaluation in the arguments.
+- **h**            - dictionary which maps each servant handle to the list of queries pending on that handle.
+- **hroute**       - dictionary which maps each servant handle to its last routing symbol.
+- **hidle**        - dictionary which maps each servant handle to its idle timestamp (when last query finished).
+- **nextCheck**    - timestamp which schedules a call to "check" at the specified time (+infinity 0Wp to surpress)
+- **addMs**        - function which adds milliseconds to a timestamp.

+### Use of these resources

+- **getArguments** - used to create a routing string from the arguments of the command.
+- **h**            - used to determine if a particular server is busy.
+- **hroute**       - used to determine which queries a particular server is eligable to process
+- **hidle**        - used to reset the "hroute" value of a particular server to "allow any query" after a period of inactivity.
+- **nextCheck**    - used to request a call to "check" on the timer.
+Normally the check function is called when a new query or response is received.
+However, it may be that when a response is received, all the enqueued queries have routes that are not eligable for that server, and so must wait for the route to expire.
+In this case, without a call on the timer, the algorithm could hang until the next query is received, which might never happen.
+- **addMS**        - used to compute the "nextCheck" timestamp.

+### Understanding the example "match.q"

+The algorithm may be briefly described as follows:
+1. Compute a routing symbol for any queries for which "route" is null in the queries table.
+TODO: DEFINE SOMEWHERE.
+2. Find all queries whose routing symbol is also held by some not-busy servant handle
+3. If any found, dispatch the first such query to the first such handle, and return.
+4. Otherwise, find all queries whose routing symbol is NOT held by any servant (busy or not).
+5. Also, find all handles which are not busy and whose routing symbol is unset or expired
+6. If both found, dispatch the first such query to the first such handle, and return.
+7. Otherwise, If the queue is not empty, request a call on the timer.

+## How to test match.q: To Do and Observe

 **start the server**